jina-ai/jina/docs/fundamentals/executor/containerize-executor.md

 The image building will happen on the cloud, and available immedidately for other to use.
 ````

-Once you have understood what an `Executor` is and how it can be used inside a `Flow`, you may be interested in wrapping this Executor into a container so that you can isolate its dependencies and make it ready to run in the cloud or in Kubernetes.

 You can also build a Docker image yourself and use it like any other Executor.
 There are some requirements